hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/04_bcbio_nextgen.md

 * Reproducible: Tracks configuration, versions, provenance and command lines
 * Analyzable: Results feed into downstream tools to make it easy to query and visualize

 It is available for installation on most Linux systems (compute clusters), and also has instructions for setup on the Cloud.
-It is currently installed on on the Orchestra cluster, and so we will demonstrate `bcbio-nextgen` for RNA-seq data using our Mov10 dataset as input.
+It is currently installed on on the Orchestra cluster, and so **we will demonstrate `bcbio-nextgen` for RNA-seq data using our Mov10 dataset as input**.

 > *NOTE:* There is also a [simplified version of how to use bcbio](https://github.com/sorgerlab/rnaseq) for RNA-Seq analysis put together by the Sorger lab, as the [readthedocs](https://bcbio-nextgen.readthedocs.io/en/latest/index.html) can be sometimes be overwhelming with much more detail than you need to get started.